-In summary, the site is located in an affluent area, experiencing limited deprivation.
-However large communities to the south are starkly different in their profile, levels of deprivation and access to natural green space.
+Despite the proximity of the site to the urban areas of Adur District, the immediate area of the Cement Works is reasonably affluent; experiencing limited deprivation.
+However, large communities living close by to the south of the site are starkly different in their profile, levels of deprivation and access to natural green space.

-Summary of key sustainability issues: Likely evolution of the area without the AAP Population structure of the SDNP increasingly The influence of other plans and projects in dominated those aged 65 the area will be the most influential factors and over. e.g. community strategies and health strategies of other authorities.
+Summary of key sustainability issues: Likely evolution of the area without the AAP Population structure of the SDNP increasingly dominated those aged 65 and over.
+The influence of other plans and projects in the area will be the most influential factors e.g. community strategies and health strategies of other authorities.
 Limited access to public transport in places.
 Opportunities to provide publically accessible greenspace and introduce project Inequalities exist in terms of physical access to the countryside between on the site to improve health may not be realised. different parts of the local population.
-Opportunities to provide greater and more varied employment opportunities may not be realised (see Economy and Employment Inequalities exist in educational attainment topic).

-leading to lack of opportunity and social exclusion.
+Opportunities to provide greater and more varied employment opportunities may not be realised (see Economy and Employment Inequalities exist in educational attainment leading to lack of opportunity and social exclusion. topic).
 Pockets of population with poor health and high care needs contrasts starkly with more affluent areas.

-What other evidence will we be collecting - consultation responses and input from local representatives will form a large part of the AAP formulation process as will input from the Upper Beeding Neighbourhood Plan group as they progress with their work on the wider parish.
+What other evidence will we be collecting - consultation responses and input from local representatives and public consultation will form a large part of the AAP formulation process.